 THE PROBLEM WITH THE THESIS

-The problem with that statement is that it is riddled more with questions than the answer it purports to give.
+The problem with that statement is that it is riddled more with questions than the answers it purports to give.

 First, as a general statement about some people it is probably true.

 But that desire is not necessarily (or I submit, even usually) a conscious desire.

 It is a subconscious yearning, a dream, an unspoken hope.

 Second, it’s a contradiction in terms (and in reality) to have someone else find you.